Past US Open Winners

 US Open FAQs

-The 2020 US Open took place after a lot of speculation regarding a possible cancellation, with the American Bryson DeChambeau winning the tournament in some style.
+The 2022 US Open took place at The Country Club in Brookline, Massachusetts, with the English Matt Fitzpatrick winning the tournament in some style.

-The US Open will be played at the Torrey Pines Golf Course in sunny San Diego, California.
+The US Open will be played at the Los Angeles Country Club in sunny Los Angeles, California.

-Which is the best sportsbook for US Open betting?
+Which is the best sportsbook for golf betting on the US Open?

 The best sportsbook cannot be defined as one individual bookmaker, as there are so many great options each suiting certain players more than others.